kthohr/optim/docs/source/installation.rst

 Installation
 ============

 OptimLib is available as a compiled shared library, or as header-only library, for Unix-alike systems only (e.g., popular Linux-based distros, as well as macOS).
-Note that use of this library with Windows-based systems, with or without MSVC, **is not supported**.
+Note that the use of this library with Windows-based systems, with or without MSVC, **is not supported**.

 Requirements
 ------------

-OptimLib requires either the Armadillo or Eigen C++ linear algebra libraries.
+OptimLib requires either the Armadillo or Eigen(3) C++ linear algebra libraries.
 (Note that Eigen version 3.4.0 requires a C++14-compatible compiler.)

 The following options should be declared **before** including the OptimLib header files.